michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 You may see the ROW-ID-OR-INDEX displayed as ROW-ID or rowIndex: ROW-INDEX.
 ROW-INDEX should only be used for Google Sheet tables.
 It must be a zero-based number as the first row in the sheet has an index of 0.
 {% /callout %}

-Now, when you move a lead into “qualified”, you’ll see the row gets updated with the values you’ve configured.
+Now, when you move a lead into “qualified”, you'll see the row gets updated with the values you've configured.

 ## Delete Row